faberNovel/ad_localize/README.md

 Plurals are supported for iOS and Android.

-Syntax for plural keys in the CSV file :
+Syntax for plural keys in the CSV file:

        key##{few}
        key##{one}